tm-pe2/meta/README.md

 ## Practice Enterprise Meta Hub

 This repository is a hub for all information regarding PE2 and how to contribute to the project(s)
-Have a question not covered in this README?
-[Open an issue](https://github.com/tm-pe2/meta/issues/new)
+Have a question, idea or just have something to say?
+[Open a discussion](https://github.com/tm-pe2/meta/discussions/new)

 ## Getting started